kbroman/academics.wtf/README.md

 ## academics.wtf website

-Academics can be full of crap. [academics.wtf](https://academics.wtf) is devoted to helping people deal with it.
+Academics can be full of crap. `academics.wtf` was devoted to helping people deal with it, *though we are now letting the domain expire*.

-This repository is the source for the website.
+This repository was the source for the website.

 ### Contributing to the site